lastephey/magnet-notebooks/README.md

 ## conv2d-autoencoder

-Jupyter notebooks designed to build and train a 2D convolustional autoencoder to learn features in our unlabeled spectrograms.
+Jupyter notebooks designed to build and train a 2D convolutional autoencoder to learn features in our unlabeled spectrograms.
 Several scripts to prepare the data, several scripts to build and train the network, and several scripts to plot and analyze the encoded data produced by the trained network.